Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/shared-chat/announcement.md

   - name: message
     type: string
     description: Returns the entire text of the announcement
-    value: "This is a super important announcement!!"
+    value: 'This is a super important announcement!!'
   - name: messageStripped
     type: string
     description: Returns the text of the announcement, with emotes removed
-    value: "This is a super important announcement!!"
+    value: 'This is a super important announcement!!'
   - name: announceColor
     type: string
     description: Returns the color of the Shared Announcement